RuneBlaze/belinda/docs/src/gather_statistics.md

 ```

 Although we don't know how to interpret the optimization score (after all, it is just a score), it is good to
+know that it can be derived in a composable way.